Family engagement is tough.

 Each class (elementary) or prep (secondary) requires its own video typically.
 You may find yourself in a situation you think is unique and requires something different, that’s fine.
 Just make sure that any parent, even that one parent, intuitively understands what they are watching.
 You want the video to be useful and something your parents (maybe even anxious students?) want to replay it over and over again.

 Also, if you send out the video, do not give “the” speech again once everyone shows up.
 This sends the message that any flipped video you send home this year – as in that tough math lesson – isn’t worth watching, you will just give the lesson again in class.
-That’s not what you want parents/students thinking.
+That’s not what you want parents/students to think.
 It may feel awkward at first, but just ask that they watched the video and then talk more deeply about their specific questions.
-Encourage parents to watch the video again if they have questions and reach out to you after that for further clarifications.
+Encourage parents to watch the video again if they have questions and reach out to you after that for further clarification.

 In the end, you’ll have match ‘views’ on that video than parents who showed up!